-All IGCSEs are graded on a scale from A^{} (highest grade) down to U (ungraded) or the new IGCSE grading system of 1 to 9 (Highest).
-In the UK, the basic expectation for all students is that they should achieve 5 IGCSEs at grade C or above or grade 4 and above on the new grading system.
+All IGCSEs are graded on a scale from A\ (highest grade) down to U (ungraded).
+In the UK, the basic expectation for all students is that they should achieve 5 IGCSEs at grade C or above.
 However, given the nature and quality of our school, we would expect all our students to be aiming well above this and to achieve grades comparable with the best students from around the world.